cellml/libcellml/docs/tutorials/examples/snippets/snippet_annotator_find_item_known_type.rst

       auto myModel = annotator->model("myModelId");

       // Retrieve non-entity items of known type using their id attribute.
-      // NOTE that the type of object returned by retriving a non-entity item
+      // NOTE that the type of object returned by retrieving a non-entity item
       // is defined in the text above.

       // Connections are returned as a VariablePair type, where the first and second